 Frédéric Brenner, Sam Profettas, Mois Amir, Avraham Robissa, Baruch Sevi.
 Salonika, Greece, 1991.
 Courtesy of the Howard Greenberg Gallery, New York City, and the artist

-This piece depicts the portrait of four Holocaust survivor men: of Sam Profettas, Mois Amir, Avraham Robissa, and Baruch Sevi, while making use of the associated gesture of rolling up the sleeve and displaying the number tattooed on the forearm to the cameraman.
-Going beyond the Number Tattoo, however, Brenner manages to extract from his subjects something more than just their portrait.
-A piercing stare.
-Powerful silence.
+This piece depicts the portrait of four Holocaust survivor men (Sam Profettas, Mois Amir, Avraham Robissa, and Baruch Sevi) making the associated gesture of rolling up the sleeve and displaying the number tattooed on the forearm to the cameraman.
+Going beyond the Number Tattoo, however, Brenner manages to extract from his subjects something more than just their portrait: a piercing stare and powerful silence.
 A bond between four men who, through their aging, stigmatised bodies, tell the story of a community – a long-standing and vivid Jewish community that was almost completely exterminated as a result of the Nazi occupation of Salonika (Thessaloniki).